jnozzi/cocoadev.com/markdown/NSScrollView.md

 ----

-Useful to for adding headers/corners to General/NSScrollView's.
+Useful to for adding headers/corners to NSScrollView's.

 http://codehackers.net/blog/?p=10